asteria-dev/godot-dialog-maker/README.md

 # godot-dialog-maker
 A GraphEdit based dialog-maker for my prototype-project in Godot.
-A fork of Amberlim GodotDialogSystem ported to Godot 4.0.2
+This is a fork of [Amberlim/GodotDialogSystem](https://github.com/Amberlim/GodotDialogSystem) ported to Godot 4.0.2